UCMERCEDAIC/Spotter/README.md

 # Spotter
-Bot that will create a app for helping gym form erros be seen
+Bot that will create a app for helping gym erros be found and seen.
+Current system Is using mobilenet